Glebsin/daily-challenge-widget/README.md

 6. make a setting to change widget refresh time (now it updating once in 5min)
 7. make right colors for all number of days
 8. make button to update widget manually
-9. made popup at hover
+9. make popup at hover
 10. make the widget not move when days number changes

 <sub>727</sub>